 The series has been put together by a number of passionate organisers that are based in and around the Cotswolds.
 Between us we have a vast amount of organising experience and we wanted to offer something different to the unaffiliated market.

 Will there be a balloting system for entries?

 No, entries will be done on a first come first served basis.
 Waitlists will then be used and we will accommodate as many combinations as possible at each venue.

 All results will be published here on the Cotswold Cup Website.

 How will I know if I have qualified for the Championship?

 You will receive an email from us to let you know that you have qualified for the Championship, the entries for the Championship will also be done on a first come first served basis.

-If my new horse has gained British Eventing points with its previous rider are we able to enter a Cotswold Cup Qualifier?
+If my new horse has gained affiliated points with its previous rider are we able to enter a Cotswold Cup Qualifier?

 Yes you will be able to enter the event but unfortunately you will not be able to gain points toward the Championships.
-Foundation points are permitted but the horse cannot of gained any British Eventing or FEI points in the current season or previous two seasons prior to the event.
+Foundation points are permitted but the horse cannot have gained any points recognised by an affiliated body in the current season or previous two seasons prior to the event.